CourantEnCourant/Chine_CoREF/journal.md

 # 20/07

-- Set the threshold higher to have a better quality dataset
+- Set the threshold higher to have a better quality dataset (we use 0.85)
 - Use a bigger test set to have more robust test
 - Publish model to Zenodo and HuggingFace
 - Consider using typeguard for type check next time